mflova/mflova-coding-guidelines/python/parallel.md

 ### Pipeline pattern

-Pattern used when you have a few functions that are executed in order and having a dependant relationship, like in an assembly line.
+Pattern used when you have a few functions that are executed in order and having a dependent relationship, like in an assembly line.
 In this case, instead of waiting the first function to do all the job and then switching to the second function, this pattern suggests using pipelines to start adding jobs to the pipeline.
 Then, the next function would be hearing this pipeline and processing the incoming jobs.
 When the